rachelesmee/website/agm/agm2022minutes.md

 Possible funding for next year:
 * OpenLayers, support developer directly
 * GeoServer
-* QGIS integration with toolsets commonly used in UK local authorities - possible funding from LAs
+* QGIS integration with toolsets commonly used in UK local authorities, for example the use of Open UPRN from Ordnance Survey.
+Paul Wittle and Matt Travis to follow up.
+Also include potential funding / match funding from LAs

 ### AOB
 There was no AOB.